Abhishekh1516techboy/Java-Script/README.md

 # JavaScript Learning Repository 2024-2025

 This repository contains JavaScript code and learning resources, covering both frontend and backend JavaScript.
-The code is based on tutorials from **Chai aur Code, CodeWithHarry, Apna College, and CodeHelp**.
+The code is based on tutorials from **Chai aur Code, CodeWithHarry, Apna College, and Hello World**.

 ## Folder Structure